The instructions below show how to upgrade the version or edition of Microsoft SQL Server. For example, follow the instructions to upgrade:

 This Microsoft knowledge base article on upgrading to SQL Server 2017 can provide more information on upgrade compatibility.

 These instructions can be used if you are running Bp Premier version Summit (126.96.36.1992) or later.
 Check your version by clicking Help > About in Bp Premier.

 You will need the installation media for the version or edition of SQL Server you are upgrading to.
 SQL Server 2017 Express upgrade file can be downloaded here.

 Back up your existing database immediately prior to the upgrade.

 Upgrade SQL Server version or edition

-- The SQL Server Installation Wizard will open.
-Click the option Upgrade from a previous version of SQL Server.
+- Click the option Upgrade from a previous version of SQL Server.